digisavvy/some-like-it-neat/README.md

 * #### Gulp Tasks
 There are a couple of tasks built into Some Like it Neat to help get you going.
-  * **gulp watch** This command simply starts up Gulp and watches your scss, js and php filder for changes, writes them out and refreshes the browser for you.
+  * **gulp** This command simply starts up Gulp and watches your scss, js and php filder for changes, writes them out and refreshes the browser for you.
   * **gulp build** This command removes unneccessary files and packs up the required files into a nice and neat, installable, zip package.
 Honestly, this is here because I was uploading my theme to the WP.org uploader so many times...
 Epitome of the laze.

+Each task such as 'js', 'images' or 'browser-sync' may be started individually.
+Although, the only one of them you'd do that with is the 'images' task since that's not auto-optimizing at the moment.

 ### Theme Hook Alliance
 ---------------